 As it got closer to our entrance time, Kim said, “Let’s go to the Alcazar.”

-The California Building was constructed for the 1915 expo, and it houses the Museum Of Man.
+Constructed for the 1915 expo, The California Building houses the Museum Of Man.
 It was designed by noted architect Bertram Goodhue, who was inspired by the churches of Mexico and Spain.
-He studied in those countries (as well as Morocco), and he was greatly influenced by the design of its buildings.
+He studied in those countries (as well as Morocco), and was greatly influenced by the design of its buildings.

 For 80 years (from 1935 until the end of 2014) the bell tower was closed, but its “hidden staircase” reopened on January 1, 2015, for guided tours.
 It was nearly time to climb the 125 steps (seven stories) to get some cool views of San Diego.

-As we climbed (there are only 15 people allowed on each tour), our great guide would stop at each landing to give us some information.
-A carillon was installed here in 1946 as a Memorial to the Veteran’s of WWII.
+As we climbed (there are only 15 people allowed on each tour), our excellent guide would stop at each landing to give us some information.
+A carillon was installed here in 1946 as a Memorial to the Veterans of WWII.

 The California Tower must have known my medical history because on each floor we saw a defibrillator.
 I wondered how much it would be for me to sponsor one.

 …and got a close-up glimpse of the California Dome, beautiful in its blue and gold (probably designed by some UCLA fan).

 The entire experience takes about 40 minutes and costs $22.50 for adults (Kim and I saved $2.50 by being more than 62 years of age…pays to be a geezer sometimes).
 That ticket also gets you in the Museum Of Man located downstairs.